ErVinuelas/ervinuelas.github.io/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: Academic
-description: A description of this category
+description: Related to the university and my own learnings
 image:

 # Badge style